Jason Statham: 2011–2015: Commercial expansion

 In 2013, Statham had a cameo appearance at the end of Fast & Furious 6 as the brother of the film's antagonist Owen Shaw (Luke Evans).
 He reprised the character, this time as the main antagonist, in Furious 7, which was released in April 2015.
 He also starred opposite James Franco in the thriller Homefront, written by Sylvester Stallone, and headlined the British thriller Hummingbird.
 The latter film was praised by critics for pushing Statham's acting abilities to new heights.
-His "attempt to develop his 'brand' by trying more adventurous parts" noted by The Guardian's Mark Kermode, "[broadened] his dramatic palette".
+His "attempt to develop his 'brand' by trying more adventurous parts" noted by The Guardians Mark Kermode, "[broadened] his dramatic palette".
 Statham made a cameo in the 2014 music video Summer of Calvin Harris as one of the car racers.
 In 2014, he returned as Lee Christmas in The Expendables 3.
 Although critically panned, the film would go on to gross $215 million against a $90 million budget.

 In 2015, he starred in the action comedy Spy alongside Melissa McCarthy, Jude Law, and Rose Byrne.
 The film, a commercial success, was particularly praised for showcasing Statham's comedic side in contrast to his more serious roles.
 According to an article by Empire magazine, a Spy 2 was development in late 2015, with more screen time dedicated for Statham's character, Rick Ford.
 He was nominated for the Critic's Choice Award for Best Actor in a Comedy for his role in Spy.

 Statham was offered a three-film contract to reboot the Transporter series in late 2015, but turned it down because he was not given the script before the signing date and unhappy with its compensation package.
 According to an article by The Guardian, Statham expressed interest in playing James Bond in the upcoming Spectre film.
 Its author, Steve Rose noted that "there was no doubt Statham can walk the Bond walk.
 And talking his talk can hardly be an issue with a character whose accent has fluctuated between Sean Connery's Scottish brogue and Timothy Dalton's Welsh."
-After the interview there were multiple calls from critics and the public to instate him as James Bond in a future film.
+After the interview, there were multiple calls from critics and the public to instate him as James Bond in a future film.